 As of today you can purchase all the Creature’s Cookbook series, which includes two novels (Let us be honest, the first book is the length of two novels) and a collection of short stories.
 They are available in every format.

 As I can now begin mailing out your prizes to you–those who won the Halloween challenges!

 I hadn’t forgotten, but was merely waiting…

 This recipe is a tip of the hat to those who’ve been paying attention to my Tumblr blog.
-You may have seen my recent bit of humor concerning my Decade Dills, called “Decadills” by one reader, and I like the name well.
+You may have seen my recent bit of humor concerning my Decade Dills, called “Decadills” by one reader, and I like the name well as it’s the word for a beggar, and people beg for these pickles.
 In truth, it’s not wise for humans to eat a decade-old pickle, and I seldom leave them that long.
 You can certainly try, if the seals are all still good, the acid levels right, the canning lid still intact, but that is a very rare occurrence, indeed.
 I make them for me — which is why I hide them, but…it seems wrong to tease and never give the humans a chance to experience my pickles for themselves.
 So here you have my recipe.

 - medium sauce pan

 - 1 qt. mason jar with ring and lid